SciML/Catalyst.jl/docs/src/intro_to_catalyst/using_catalyst.md

 # redefine the initial condition to be integer valued
 u₀map = [:m₁ => 0, :m₂ => 0, :m₃ => 0, :P₁ => 20, :P₂ => 0, :P₃ => 0]

-# next we create a discrete problem to encode that our species are integer valued:
+# next we create a discrete problem to encode that our species are integer-valued:
 dprob = DiscreteProblem(repressilator, u₀map, tspan, pmap)

 # now, we create a JumpProblem, and specify Gillespie's Direct Method as the solver: